This blog may contain affiliate links. Read our disclosure policy for more info.

 Bikes are also up for hire at a discounted price if you’re in the mood for some exploring.
 Other facilities in the property include free Wi-Fi, laundry facilities, a fully-equipped shared kitchen, BBQ grills, a kids’ playground, and a lounge with a log burner and book exchange.
 Did I mention that the hostel has friendly animals on-site too?
 And you can pet them anytime!

 Tailor Made caters to all group sizes, from solo travelers to couples and families.
-You can book the double or twin rooms with private ensuite bathrooms for $95 NZD per night, the private rooms with shared bathrooms from $85 NZD, and a bed in the dorms from $30 NZD.
+You can book the double or twin rooms with private ensuite bathrooms for $108 NZD per night, and the private rooms with shared bathrooms from $86 NZD.
 You can check availability and details of all rooms ar Tailor Made online here!

 Related Read: Be sure to read our guide about the best things to do in Tekapo, NZ while you’re there!